4rkal/blog/content/about.md

 1. **[This Blog](.)** - Continuously updating with new content.
 2. **[CypherGoat](https://github.com/CypherGoat)** / [RubyTrades](x.com/ruby_trades)- A cryptocurrency instant swap aggregator.
+3. [Videiro.com](https://videiro.com) - Your go-to platform for video editor recruitment.
+I am currently working on the webapp.

 ## Get in Touch